 When it comes to meat, there is no need to get into a spin trying to make it as complicated as possible.
 Simple is best.

-Try things like beef brisket and sausages, or beef cheeks.
-These meats can be used for things like stews, sausage tray bake, or a nice curry.
-They also freeze well, so portion them into containers and have on hand in the freezer for a quick and easy meal.
+Try things like beef brisket and sausages or beef cheeks.
+These meats can be used for things like stews, sausage tray bakes, or a nice curry.
+They also freeze well, so portion them into containers and have them on hand in the freezer for a quick and easy meal.

 Chicken wings are also super cheap and cheerful.
-And at $4 for 500g, just whip up a salad to go with it and you have a complete meal.
+And at $4 for 500g, whip up a salad to go with your wings, and you have a complete meal.

-When buying meat in the supermarket, if you can wait until things go on special they're cheap!
+When buying meat in the supermarket, they’re cheap if you can wait until things go on special!

-And don't worry that the meat is usually brown.
-This is just the breaking down of the protein in the meat which actually makes the meat more tender.
+And don’t worry that the meat is usually brown.
+This is just the breaking down of the meat’s protein, which makes the meat more tender.

-Bulk buy cheap meats that are on sale, divide them into individual or familt sized portions and freeze in separate containers for ready to go inexpensive protein hits!
+Bulk buy cheap meats that are on sale, divide them into individual or family-sized portions and freeze them in separate containers for ready-to-go inexpensive protein hits!

 The supermarket is great, but don’t forget the local butcher!

-You can load the soup up with lots of vegetables and you've got a great hearty meal.
+You can load the soup up with lots of vegetables and have a great, hearty meal.

-So there you go, it really is easy to include meat in your low carb Defeat Diabetes Program.
-I hope some of these tips help you to save some money and time.
+So there you go.
+It really is easy to include meat in your low carb Defeat Diabetes Program.
+I hope some of these tips help you save money – and time.